 DynamoDB on-demand capacity mode

 When you choose on-demand mode, DynamoDB instantly accommodates your workloads as they ramp up or down to any previously reached traffic level.
-If a workload’s traffic level hits a new peak, DynamoDB adapts rapidly to accommodate the workload.
+If a workload’s traffic level hits a new peak, DynamoDB automatically scales to accommodate the increased throughput requirements.
+On-demand mode is the default and recommended throughput option because it simplifies building modern, serverless applications that can start small and scale to millions of requests per second.
+Once your on-demand table is scaled out, you can can instantly achieve the same throughput again in the future without throttling.
+If you are driving zero traffic to your table, then with on-demand, you are not charged for any throughput.
 For more information about on-demand mode's scaling properties, see Initial throughput and scaling properties.

-Tables that use on-demand mode deliver the same single-digit millisecond latency, service-level agreement (SLA) commitment, and security that DynamoDB already offers.
-You can choose on-demand for both new and existing tables and you can continue using the existing DynamoDB APIs without changing code.
+Tables that use on-demand mode deliver the same single-digit millisecond latency, service-level agreement (SLA), and security that DynamoDB provisioned mode offers.

-The on-demand throughput rate is bounded by the table-level throughput quota which applies to all tables with the account.
+On-demand throughput rate is bounded by the table-level throughput quota which applies to all tables in the account.
 You can request an increase for this quota.
 For more information, see Throughput default quotas.

 To get started, create or update a table to use on-demand mode.
 For more information, see Basic operations on DynamoDB tables.